There are over 700 undergraduate students enrolled in the School, 250 postgraduates, 65 PhD students and almost 50 members of academic staff.

 At undergraduate level we offer degrees in law with languages, and law with politics, as well as the LLB single honours degree.
 At postgraduate level specialised courses in criminology, governance, international commerce, environmental law and human rights are available.
 The School is developing joint programmes with other universities in Ireland and the US.
 Many of our graduates have gone on to prominent careers in the legal profession in Northern Ireland and elsewhere.

 The new School of Law features world class facilities to support an innovative culture of learning.

-The prestigious prestigious new home for the School of Law and a new social hub is a key element in the major investment of £350m in world-class facilities for staff and students planned over the next decade.
-Opening in summer 2016 it provides a number of innovative teaching spaces central to which will be the Moot Court Room interactive teaching space.
+The prestigious new home for the School of Law and a new social hub is a key element in the major investment of £350m in world-class facilities for staff and students planned over the next decade.
+Opened in summer 2016 it provides a number of innovative teaching spaces central to which is the Moot Court Room interactive teaching space.

 7 March 2019

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.

 For more information please read our Equality and Diversity Policy.

 Queen's University Belfast is registered with the Charity Commission for Northern Ireland NIC101788